 Do you ever wonder about your cat’s breed?
-Is she as cuddly as a Ragdoll?
-Or maybe she’s as large as a Maine Coon or he has a Russian Blue’s gray coat.
+Is she as cuddly as a Ragdoll, or she’s as large as a Maine Coon?
 Should you call her a Domestic even though she’s as regal as any registered purebred?

 The Domestic history of cat breeds